Leimatak River: History

-Even 1786, the Ching-Thang Khomba mobilised his forces to attack the Kuki tribes to the west of the Leimatak River valley, based at a village called "Khongchai" in the Tuipui River valley.
+Even 1786, Ching-Thang Khomba mobilised his forces to attack the Kuki tribes to the west of the Leimatak River valley, based at a village called "Khongchai" in the Tuipui River valley.
 (Note: Tuipui river is another tributary of the Irang River that flows north, parallel to the Leimatak River.)
 The forces travelled up the Leimatak River valley up to a location called the Kuchu valley in the Tuibin headstream (at coordinates estimated by the Kuki Research Forum scholars), where they made their base.
 They also constructed a temporary royal residence there.
 From this base, they attacked the Khongjai villages (Kuki villages) in the Tuipui river valley across the hill range to the west.
 The name "Kuchu" was apparently reused to name the king's court in the Kangla Complex, probably in remembrance of the victory over the Khongjais.

 After Manipur became a British protectorate, c.
 1830, a frontier military post of Manipur was located at "Leimatak", possibly at the crossing of the Old Cachar Road.
 Other posts in the west were at the Khoupum valley and "Moirung Hills" (Thangjing Hills).